nnhs-se-projects/FLL-competition-scheduler/README.md

 The file mergeStructureTest.js takes the output of mergedSchedule.js and tests if the two random schedules that were originally generated would return a valid schedule.
 If a schedule is valid the code will return said schedule.
 However, this occurs on a time scale that would probably require the entire period to even return one schedule and hence why it is considered as having failed.

+### Full Random Schedule

+This file, fullRandomSchedule.js is only found in the **merge** branch.

+This function should return either null or a full schedule with both judging rooms and tables not having a conflict.
+If it returns null that means it either was stuck or it didn't have a possible solution and therefore has not completed a schedule.
+However, it should more likely return a full and working schedule.
+This result however, has NOT been properly tested so I would recommend **creating a test for a full schedule**.
+This will benefit you in checking the result of the random schedule and the result of your genetic algorithm.

 ## Architecture

 In terms of this project’s architecture, there is not that much complexity.
 As of right now, everything is in JavaScript files in the folder.
 We do however have a genetic algorithm and many many files, so I will describe those here.